 Fall Course

-Students will be enrolled in one of the following healthcare-focused first-year writing seminars (FYWs):
+Students will be enrolled in the following healthcare-focused first-year writing seminars (FYWs):

 FYW 1195: Psychic Disorder and the Social Order